open-voice-interoperability/website/site/content/post/trust-in-the-time-of-covid-19-part-ii.md

 date: 2020-10-24T16:21:33.016Z
 description: >-
-  During these troubling times, can we trust the information our voice assistant is feeding us?
+  During these troubling times, can we trust the information our voice assistant is providing us?
 We find that voice is uniquely challenged in overcoming this obstacle.
 image: /img/ovn-open-voice-network-blog-trust-in-the-time-of-covid-19-part-ii.png
 ---